JimmyKenMerchant/jimmy-codeviewer/README.txt

 In PHP, 0, '', "", '0', "0", array() and null means FALSE in boolean check, TRUE in empty check [empty()].
 Besides, "\0" stores null character in String.
 This means no empty.
 C language recognizes null character such as null terminator (recognized as End of String).
 This difference between PHP and C language is used by hackers.
 To prevent possible null byte injection, I added a method to erase every null character in every relevant shortcode.

 Every attribute in shortcodes seems like to be String type.
 Check shortcode_parse_atts in shortcodes.php in wp-includes.
 This function uses a set of shorcode attributes as a text.
 Therefore, for example, if you want some number as Integer type, you need cast the value to Integer type.
 PHP's integer cast uses 'atoi', a C language function.

-= Why will several special chars for searching make breaking of HTML in 'spansearch' series? =

-This problem is derived from the structure of shortcode itself. [, ], ", ', < , > should be used escape characters with ASCII code as the instruction below.

-[ should be \x5b or \x5B

-] should be \x5d or \x5D

-" should be \x22

-' should be \x27

-< should be \x3c or \x3C

-> should be \x3e or \x3E

-= Why can't I get correct searching in 'spansearch' series? =

-Some characters may be automatically changed through searching process, e.g., double hyphens (--) may make em dash (—).
-If so, change the character to escape characters with ASCII code.
-In this case, use \x2d\x2d or \x2D\x2D instead of double hyphens.

-= When I used a 'codeview' shortcode, an error message was displayed on my post instead of the text I wanted.
-What's that? =

-'codeview' series and 'articleloader' series display error messages on several situations, e.g., if you use these shortcodes with incorrect post IDs or Slugs, error messages emerge with error numbers.
-Each error number is assigned to know where the error occurs.
-If you want to see meaning of each error number, check jimmy-codeviewer.php and article-loader.php.

 = What will you do here in the future? =